pguilmette/pulumi-kind/sdk/nodejs/README.md

-> This provider is a derived work of the [Terraform Provider](https://github.com/kyma-incubator/terraform-provider-kind)
+> This provider is a derived work of the [Terraform Provider](https://github.com/tehcyx/terraform-provider-kind)
-> distributed under [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0.html).
+> distributed under [MPL 2.0](https://www.mozilla.org/en-US/MPL/2.0/).
 If you encounter a bug or missing feature,
-> first check the [`pawelprazak/pulumi-kind` repo](https://github.com/pawelprazak/pulumi-kind/issues); however, if that doesn't turn up anything,
+> first check the [`pulumi-kind` repo](https://github.com/pguilmette/pulumi-kind/issues); however, if that doesn't turn up anything,
-> please consult the source [`kyma-incubator/terraform-provider-kind` repo](https://github.com/kyma-incubator/terraform-provider-kind/issues).
+> please consult the source [`terraform-provider-kind` repo](https://github.com/tehcyx/terraform-provider-kind/issues).